mAstENNN/UIC-GRADEBOOK/README.md

 ## Usage

-Access the application via `localhost:<port>` after starting both the server and frontend.
+Access the application via `localhost:<port>` after starting both the server and frontend